-It took me a bit of searching to recogise the Firebee compound in the present-day Bien Hoa, but it's here: Google Maps 10°58'18.27"N 106°49'16.62"E. The easiest reference point are the four concrete-walled fuel cells, that were between the 100SRW ramp and the big ramp to the west.
-In Google Earth you can view several period photos.
+It took me a bit of searching to recognise the Firebee compound in the present-day Bien Hoa, but it's here: Google Maps 10°58'18.27"N 106°49'16.62"E. The easiest reference point are the four concrete-walled fuel cells, that were between the 100SRW ramp and the big ramp to the west.
+In the stand-alone version of Google Earth you can view several period photos.

 Corgi issued a 1/144 scale die-cast DC-130 with four Firebee drones in 2004.
 It is painted as a US Navy DC-130, BuNo 158228 of VC-3 at North Island NAS.
 It is also rumored that Minicraft's line of 1/144 Hercules kits, that started in 2007, will include a DC-130 one day.

 An overview of the available models in 1/72 scale: